 Any person within the NCC community may report an incident to the Security Department.
 The Security Department will attempt to protect the confidentiality of the individual filing the incident report to the fullest extent of the law.
 The Security Department will also attempt to maintain as confidential any accommodations or protective measures implemented as a result of the incident report, to the extent that maintaining such confidentiality would not impair the ability of NCC to investigate or address the incident or provide the accommodations or protective measures.

 Incidents may include:

-- Acts of misconduct or criminal behavior on campus. - Acts of misconduct or criminal behavior at a non-campus location controlled by NCC. - Acts of misconduct or criminal behavior at an off-campus event hosted by NCC. - Acts of misconduct or criminal behavior by a student or an employee perpetrated against another student or another employee, regardless of the location of the incident. - Personal security concerns that require special accommodations or protective measures. - ▶ General concerns about the health and wellbeing of another member of the NCC community.
+- Acts of misconduct or criminal behavior on campus. - Acts of misconduct or criminal behavior at an off-campus event hosted by NCC. - student or another employee, regardless of the location of the incident.